sguox002/leetcode/leetcode-all.md

 ->>

 ## graph
+<<-444	Sequence Reconstruction    		23.2%	Medium
+the original array is a permutation of 1 to n. check if given a sequence if it is uniquely constructable using the sequence. (the only one sequence can be constructed) reconstruction means building a shortest common supersequence (all sequence is a subsequence of the supersequence). graph problem topology sort.
+- first, construct the dependency graph using seqs
+- try topological sorting on the dependency graph
+- during each step, check whether there is only one option to select the node if there is more than one options, return False directly
+- after getting the topological sorted node list, check whether its length is the same with number of distinct values and whether it's the same with org
+- grpah shall keep all nodes
+- find source node and dest node. (bfs or dfs are both fine) please note given seq is not direct connection edge, but an order. so we can only use indegree.
+????
+->>

 <<-547	Friend Circles  (Number of provinces)  		59.5%	Medium
 graph dfs. graph connection is given as a NxN matrix. for each node, we need do dfs on the row.